 - 1 oz. grated gruyère cheese

-In a small sauté pan, warm 2 tbsp. of butter to melt.
+- Minute 16: In a small sauté pan, warm 2 tablespoons of butter to melt.
 Turn off heat.

-In a prep bowl, combine ¼ cup panko bread crumbs with 1 tsp. kosher salt and a grind of black pepper.
+- Minute 18: In a prep bowl, combine ¼ cup panko bread crumbs with 1 teaspoon kosher salt and a grind of black pepper.